KxSystems/nano/README.md

 We detail each test in the next section.

 ### Prepare test (`prepare.q`)
-   1. `create list`: creates a list in memory (function `til`), i.e. allocating memory and fill it with consecutive longs.
+   1. `create list`: creates a list in memory (function `til`), i.e. allocating memory and filling it with consecutive longs.
 The length of the list depends on the
       1. available free memory (returned by system command `free`)
       1. percentage of memory to use (variable `MEMUSAGERATE`, default 40%) and
       1. the thread count.